 As Americans continue to age, hospices are exploring new ways to bring peace and calm to the often slow and painful process of end-of-life care.
 According to the CDC, in 2015, an estimated 1.4 million individuals on Medicare were patients in a hospice setting.

-MorseLife recently unveiled a 2019 study focused on advances in hospice care and found changing attitudes on medical marijuana.
+A MorseLife Hospice and Palliative Care study focused on advances in hospice care found changing attitudes on medical marijuana.
 They cited that, “87% of Americans support the use of medical marijuana as a treatment option for terminally ill patients, with nearly three in five Americans (58%) expressing strong support.”

 The American Academy of Hospice and Palliative Medicine recently shared a video on how hospices can integrate medical marijuana into care, heralding more change in the market to accepting marijuana as a part of a patient’s care plan.